Non-equilibrium ionisation and radiative transport in an evolving supernova remnant: Observables

 \subsubsection{Origin of ions}

-Figure \ref{fig:cumu-col} shows that most of the \ion{N}{ii} column density in the Sedov-Taylor phase comes from the background, which is either collisionally ionised or slightly photo-ionised due to the radiation from the shock.
-At later stages the region immediately behind the shock-front also contributes to \ion{N}{ii} column.
-This is because the shock temperature is $\sim$ few $\times 10^4$~K and suitable for \ion{N}{ii} production at later times ($t > \tcool$).
+Figure \ref{fig:cumu-col} shows that most of the \nii column density in the Sedov-Taylor phase comes from the background, which is either collisionally ionised or slightly photo-ionised due to the radiation from the shock.
+At later stages the region immediately behind the shock-front also contributes to \nii column.
+This is because the shock temperature is $\sim$ few $\times 10^4$~K and suitable for \nii production at later times ($t > \tcool$).
 Assuming \cie, $\xnii$ follows the temperature.
 Therefore, it is large only at the shock front, at the inner boundary of the relaxation layer \footnote{The relaxation layer is defined, in an isothermal shock, to be the layer from the shock front where the gas is just shocked and does not have enough time to cool to the background temperature.
-The thickness of this layer is roughly $v_s \times $ the cooling time of the shocked gas.} and at the bubble-shell interface where the temperature is suitable to produce \ion{N}{ii}.
+The thickness of this layer is roughly $v_s \times $ the cooling time of the shocked gas.} and at the bubble-shell interface where the temperature is suitable to produce \nii.
 However, the contribution of the bubble-shell interface to the cumulative column density $\nnii$ is negligible.

-For \nei, because the \ion{N}{ii}$\rightarrow$ \ion{N}{i} recombination time is longer than the cooling time of the shock, $\xnii$ does not immediately fall to zero inside the shell.
-Since the density of the shell is very high, even a small \ion{N}{ii} fraction in the shell can produce a significant $\nnii$.
+For \nei, because the \nii$\rightarrow$ N$^0$ recombination time is longer than the cooling time of the shock, $\xnii$ does not immediately fall to zero inside the shell.
+Since the density of the shell is very high, even a small \nii fraction in the shell can produce a significant $\nnii$.
 This is the main difference between the \cie~and \nei~column densities.

 The introduction of self-radiation in \nsrd~increases $\xnii$ in the shell as well as in the up-streaming material by pre-ionising it.
-However, the main difference is the presence of \ion{N}{ii} in the up-streaming material.
-This difference between \nei~and \nsrd~reduces to only a factor of $\sim 2$ at $t \gtrsim 130$ kyr (see section \ref{subsubsec:time-evol-colden}) when the shock reaches the H-ionisation front, $r_{\rm if,max}$ but leaves ~a trace amount of \ion{N}{ii} at larger radii which is still recombining.
+However, the main difference is the presence of \nii in the up-streaming material.
+This difference between \nei~and \nsrd~reduces to only a factor of $\sim 2$ at $t \gtrsim 130$ kyr (see section \ref{subsubsec:time-evol-colden}) when the shock reaches the H-ionisation front, $r_{\rm if,max}$ but leaves ~a trace amount of \nii at larger radii which is still recombining.
 In addition, since the velocity falls bellow $\sim 70\, \kmps$, it is also not able to create a precursor by itself.
-Introduction of conduction in \nsrdc~does not change the qualitative picture much from the \nsrd~case, at least for \ion{N}{ii}.
+Introduction of conduction in \nsrdc~does not change the qualitative picture much from the \nsrd~case, at least for \nii.